raphipod/Blade/README.md

 This mode lights up the home row and nothing else.
 No distraction.

 # PLEASE CONTRIBUTE!
-As this .NET-App utilizes Colore, a .NET wrapper over the Razer SDK.
+This .NET-App utilizes Colore, a .NET wrapper over the Razer SDK.
 It unfortunately is poorly documented, and I am not a blessed programmer either.
 So please, on a voluntary basis, help grow this project.